Vulci: Late Roman Basilica

 On the south side of the Decumanus is an apsidal rectangular building, believed to be a late Roman basilica.
 Originally with a gabled roof, it has a small apse and shows a combination of building techniques in the walls (especially in the east), such as opus reticulatum and opus incertum.

 Ponte dell'Abbadia

-The Ponte dell'Abbadia over the Fiora is a Roman bridge with a main arch of 20 m span and 30 m above the stream and was built upon an Etruscan bridge (the Tufo buttresses are very probably Etruscan, for they are evidently the piers of the original bridge).
+The Ponte dell'Abbadia over the Fiora is a Roman bridge with a main arch of 20 m span and 30 m above the stream and was built upon an Etruscan bridge.
+(The Tufo buttresses are very probably Etruscan, for they are evidently the piers of the original bridge.)
 It carried the ancient road and the Romans, unusually, incorporated an aqueduct on it leading to Vulci about 1.5 km away.
 The overflow of the aqueduct after it fell into disrepair caused the "curtain of stalactites".

 The waters still flow from an aqueduct into the gardens of the adjoining Castello dell'Abbadia.

 The site also houses a mithraeum.

-The site wasa described by George Dennis as follows:
+The site was described by George Dennis as follows:

 Museum

-The Vulci museum is located in the Castello dell'Abbadia which houses an extensive collection of finds.
+The Archaeological Museum of Vulci is located in the Castello dell'Abbadia and houses an extensive collection of finds.